Our Intent in MFL.

-- MFL staff meeting held regularly to share good teaching practice.
-Teaching ideas implemented by class teachers on a consistent basis as a result.
+- Monitoring shows that teaching ideas are implemented by class teachers on a consistent basis as a result of high quality CPD

-- After school MFL club exposes children to a different language (German).
+- After school MFL club exposes children to a different language (German)

 - Cross curricular links build cultural capital exposing children to a wider range of experiences.